Inner Voice Therapy

 as a small thank-you for everything you do in these very difficult COVID-19 times, Inner Voice Therapy offers special rates for those working on the frontline on behalf of all of us.

 Please go to the Contact page to arrange an online session!

 Inner Voice Therapy offers high-quality psychotherapy in the North London area of Parliament Hill.
-Here you will find a non-judgemental and soothing space that can provide you with a vital pause; a time to reflect and re-evaluate what is going in your world.
+Sessions can take place face-to-face here, or online.
+In therapy, you will find a non-judgemental and soothing space that can provide you with a vital pause; a time to reflect and re-evaluate what is going in your world.

 Life is too short to be unhappy, unsure, or unfulfilled.
 I help my clients break through the obstacles that seem to be holding them back, and develop better ways to handle the issues that are standing in the way of their goals.
 My work aims to introduce clarity and self-motivation.
 I also teach techniques to better manage the emotional stress of everyday life.

 Having trained as an integrative therapist, I work with a variety of therapeutic approaches such as psychodynamic, humanistic and DBT (Dialectic Behaviour Therapy).